L3VEL7/StreakWizard/README.md

 - Any modified versions must clearly state that changes were made and must still give appropriate credit to the original creator.

 **Disclaimer:** THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NON-INFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES, OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT, OR OTHERWISE, ARISING FROM, OUT OF, OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Support

+If you encounter any issues or have questions, please:
+1. Check the [DEVELOPERS.md](DEVELOPERS.md) file for technical details
+2. Open an issue in the GitHub repository
+3. Contact the maintainers